strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 https://github.com/strongloop/strong-gateway-demo
 ```

+Stop the server when you're done verifying the results.

 >You may see a browser warning because we are using self-signed certificates.
-This warning is safe to ignore, so choose the options to proceed when prompted.

-Stop the server when you're done verifying the results.

 ####2.
 Proxy auth server requests to the resource server